Business entities in UK in 2023

 - Public Limited Companies require i) a minimum capital of £50,000 ii) 2 shareholders and iii) 2 directors (who can be foreigners living outside of the UK) and iv) a qualified company secretary;

-- All PLCs are required to i) register with the Companies House and ii) apply for a trading certificate before being able to conduct business in the country;
+- All PLCs are required to i) register with the Companies House and ii) apply for a trading certificate before proceeding with conducting business in the country;

-- Best uses: PLCs are recommended for larger projects that require raising of public funds, as this is the only type of company that can be listed at the London Stock Exchange.
+- Best uses: PLCs are recommended for larger projects that require raising of public funds, as this is the only type of business entity that can be listed at the London Stock Exchange.

 The British company limited by guarantee

 - In such companies, the members’ liabilities are limited to the amount contributed by each member to the company’s assets.
 A company limited by guarantee does not have any share capital;